Rape during the Syrian civil war: ISIS

-During the Yazidis genocide, IS sold women into sexual slavery and raped girls as young as nine.
+During the Yazidis genocide, ISIS sold women into sexual slavery and raped girls as young as nine.
 Amar Hussein, a captured IS terrorist who has admitted to raping over 200 women, stated that those in command had given free rein to IS fighters to rape as many Yazidi women as they wanted.

-A pamphlet published online by IS on the social media platform Twitter explicitly endorsed the rape of children; it reads: "It is permissible to have intercourse with the female slave who hasn't reached puberty, if she is fit for intercourse".
+A pamphlet published online by ISIS on the social media platform Twitter explicitly endorsed the rape of children; it reads: "It is permissible to have intercourse with the female slave who hasn't reached puberty, if she is fit for intercourse".